populationgenomics/team-docs/getting_started.md

 Even though data is copied from the US to Australia when accessing these buckets, we don't get charged for the egress traffic.

-Please avoid storing any non-public data on your laptop, as that increases the risk of data breaches.
+*Important*: Please never copy non-public data from the corresponding GCP projects without getting approval first.
+For example, when copying data to an on-premise HPC system or your laptop, you've effectively changed the permission controls that were on the data.
+Not only does this increase the risk of data breaches, but such usage is generally not covered by our ethics approvals.
 Keep in mind that any non-public genomic data is highly sensitive.
-Keeping the data in the cloud also avoids incurring any egress costs that apply when downloading the data.
+Leaving the data in the cloud also avoids incurring any egress costs that apply when downloading the data.

 ## Hail